coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

+## Load State Problems
+On Linux, it seems to be failing because of corrupted files.
+This always worked so check in the linux fixes and see if the problem is limited to linux.

+## Put a more set of config values on the screen at startup (stderr)

+## Reduce the logging.
+It's excessive.
+Maybe it's just a matter of setting the right log level?

-## Major: Skip Messaging for Historical Data
+## Major: Ability to Skip Messaging for Historical Data
-To process historical data (as opposed to simulating real-time data as we're doing in this demo) you could replace RabbitMQ with simply reading standard in.
+To process historical data (as opposed to simulating real-time data as we're doing in this demo) you could replace RabbitMQ with simply reading standard in or reading from files.
+As the output goes to stdout, stdin might not be a bad option.

-- Replace the feeder with a program that just cats the lines in the CSV to standard out
+- Supplement the feeder with a program that just cats the lines in the CSV to standard out.
+Does it need to be speed limited or will it somehow self-throttle.
-- Replace reading Rabbit msg by msg with a routine that simply reads standard in
+- Add a mode for reading from standard in

+##  Important.
+Regularize the Patch Cursor Made Last Night

+Current design assumes you will always have state files.
+This is wrong.
+(It worked until recently--what changed?!)

+This is is not true--it is not some kind of edge case--you normally don't have them.
+The -load-state flag is a development convenience to avoid having to wait for many minutes when you are starting and stopping to test things.

+The probelm as cursor reports is that the
+No state -> waits forever for tokens.
+App never starts because it can't build the filters and the filters never get built because the app never starts.

+- Check if flag to load from disk is set and if disk files exist to be read in.
+- If both are yes, load from disk.
+- if both are not yes, start consuming immediately.

+This formerly worked because I have loaded from scratch many times.
+Why did it revert?!

 ## Minor: Excessive ?????????
 Strings in Texts
 We have added code to drop the entire Tweet if there are long strings of question marks.
 This is usually an artifact of Tweets in some language we're not able to handle.
 Either way, it should be gone now.
 But it seems not to be!
 I see some such tweets in the output.